LabScale Agent User Guide

 The debug option enables extended logging to help debug problems with the agent at run time.

-Available Commands
+available Commands

 help

-Will display the help for all available commands.
+agentctl help -help Will display the help for all available commands.

-- Examples:
+-

 - To show top level help for the